Finish the administrative path

 • Storage becomes more valuable when bags and rain combine.

-The certificate path should start from the Pilgrim Office and Cathedral sources, not copied queue advice.
+The certificate path should start from the Pilgrim Office and Cathedral sources, not from stale forum timing or a hotel guess.

 • The Cathedral source ties the office to the end-of-Way stamp and Compostela certificate.

-• Recheck hours and practical instructions before making same-day promises.
+• Recheck hours, QR queue notes, and practical instructions before promising yourself a same-day finish.

-Calibration: Keep the office as the canonical certificate entity and watch Cathedral access details.
+Calibration: Keep the office as the canonical certificate entity and watch Cathedral access and backpack rules.

 The certificate step is easier when luggage and onward movement are already solved.

-• Correos gives the old-town luggage answer near Obradoiro.
+• Correos gives the old-town luggage answer near Obradoiro, so you do not need to carry everything into every decision.

-• The bus station, airport, and old-town hotels each solve a different post-office problem.
+• The bus station, airport, and old-town hotels each solve a different post-office problem; do not treat them as interchangeable.

 Calibration: Keep luggage storage in office guides; watch airport references while temporary operating notices are active.